Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-24:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
 - **2025-12-25:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-12-25:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
+- **2025-12-25:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.